surjsingh/surjsingh.github.io/content/posts/book-atomichabits.md

 #### 13: Stop procrastinating with 2 min rule

 Employ the 2 minute rule to start something or initiate a habit behaviour whenever you are struggling with new habits.
-Those 2 minutes of trickibg will help you to continue further steps to achieve a habit.
+Those 2 minutes of tricking will help you to continue further steps to achieve a habit.
 The more you ritualise the starting process the more you can fell deep to practice the behaviour.
 Standardise before you optimize.
 Master the decisive time.